Kaffir Lime Leaf

 Seasonality

-Year-round in tropical regions; winter to early spring in temperate climates
+Year-round in tropical regions; summer months in temperate climates

 Best Months